Chest pain can be a sign of a heart attack or other cardiac condition, but it can also be a symptom of problems related to:

 Chest pain associated with myocarditis: mild pain or feeling of pressure

 In some cases, heart-related chest pain is caused by inflammation of the heart muscle most frequently caused by a viral infection.
 This condition is known as myocarditis.
-About 1.5 million cases of myocarditis are reported across the globe every year.
+About cases of myocarditis are reported across the globe every year.

 Symptoms of myocarditis include: